ijeendu/Deploy-ML-Pipeline-in-Azure/README.md

 `service.update(enable_app_insights=True)`.

-The script set the application insights variable and enabled logging as shown:
+The script set the application insights variable and enabled logging.
+The screenshot shows that Application Insights is now set to True and that the Best Model was successfully deployed as a REST endpoint accessible via the Endpoint section.

 <p align="center">
 <img src="images/app_insights_enabled.png" width="800">
 </p>

-The screenshot shows that Application Insights is now set to True and that the Best Model was successfully deployed as a RESTFUL API accessible via the endpoint section.

 #### b.
 Sample logs provided after running logs.py

-A sample of log information produced by the deployed model can be seen below:
+Here is a sample of log information produced by the deployed model.

 <p align="center">
 <img src="images/logs_1.png" width="800">